 The earthworks are sculptural forms visible from the landbridge and Overlook.
 Earth Bench at one end of the landbridge is a flat, curving swath on which to plant oneself solidly on the ground in a spot where the broad landscape unfolds to the east and north.
 At the other end of the landbridge and formed by the space below the road, Earth Triangle, becomes a sheltered refuge.
 Its surprisingly open, wide grassy area is entered by an inclining accessible path and provides an intimate space where visitors can sit, picnic and play.
 Each earthwork area will be planted with a variety of shade trees and a conservation mix of grasses selected for sustainability over time.

 This public artwork, the first permanent artwork for Freshkills Park, is a symbol of the park as a site of transformation.
 Commissioned by the Departments of Sanitation and Cultural Affairs, LANDING has been designed by the artist working with WXY Studio and URS Corporation.
-When constructed and opened in the next few years, it will create an active and accessible environmental artwork; enrich the Park Department’s programming and tours; and enhance the future expansion of the park.
+When constructed and opened, it will create an active and accessible environmental artwork; enrich the Park Department’s programming and tours; and enhance the future expansion of the park.